matg94/godirb/README.md

 `-p <profile-name>` is a profile name which needs a `<profile-name>.yaml` file in `~/.godirb`

-`-conf <path-to-file>` is a path to a config yaml file, relative to pwd
+`-conf <path-to-file>` is a path to a config yaml file, relative to current directory

 `-limiter <int>` is the maximum requests per second allowed